-In severe cases, you may need to take your cockatiel to the vet for an endoscopy, which involves the insertion of a narrow tube with a camera.
+For severe cases, consider taking your cockatiel to the vet for an endoscopy, where a narrow tube with a camera is inserted.

-During severe choking, it is possible that your cockatiel experienced some internal damage to its respiratory system or esophagus.
+In cases of severe choking, your cockatiel may suffer internal damage to its respiratory system or esophagus.

-Nebulization involves using an abdominal air sac tube to allow your cockatiel to breathe while the vet removes the obstruction.
+Nebulization includes using an abdominal air sac tube to enable your cockatiel to breathe while the vet removes the obstruction.

 How To Prevent Your Cockatiel From Choking?

 Because choking can be a serious issue, prevention is the best course of action.
 The good news is that wilt a little bit of effort, most cases of choking can be prevented.